wavesplatform/waves-lessons/EN/How Waves Works/a. Waves Blockchain Description/lesson.md

 For this moment, it is not necessary to study all of the transaction types.<br>
 Later, in the chapter [Operations with transactions](), this topic will be elaborated on in detail.<br>
-As for now, it is enough to understand that a transaction is an action that is made by an account.<br>
+The essence of all transactions in the blockchain is an operation with an account or/and an asset.<br>
 <br>
 Once there is any transaction, it is sent to a [node]() of a [network]() from an account.<br>
 This recipient node shares this transaction with other nodes within this network.<br>